SafeHome.org may receive compensation from some providers listed on this page. Learn More

 From Anthony Travaglia, Retired Police Officer, Home Security Expert

 Verified response laws were put in place to cut down on wasted police effort.
-False alarms are extremely common, and if police had to respond to every single one, they wouldn’t be available to deal with the actual life-threatening scenarios that should demand their attention.
+False alarms account for up to 99 percent of alarm dispatches,1 and if police had to respond to every single one, they wouldn't be available to deal with the actual life-threatening scenarios that should demand their attention.

 Nearly every alarm company is under some form of verified response law.
 That means a triggered alarm alone isn’t enough to send authorities.
 It must be confirmed as an actual event by the homeowner.
 That’s why response times are so critical.
 If it takes several minutes for the alarm company to reach out and verify the alarm, it may be too late.